 If this option is not set, then the driver defaults to using the trusted CA certificates .pem file installed by the driver.
+To use the trusted CA certificates in the .pem file, set the UseSystemTrustStore property to 0 or clear the Use System Trust Store check box in the SSL Options dialog.

-If you are connecting from a Windows machine and the Use System Trust Store option is enabled, then the driver uses the certificates from the Windows system trust store instead of your specified .pem file.
-For more information, see "Use System Trust Store" on page 79.
+If you are connecting from a Windows machine and the Use System Trust Store option is enabled, the driver uses the certificates from the Windows trust store instead of your specified .pem file.

+For more information, see "Use System Trust Store" on page 86.

-Two Way SSL
+Two-Way SSL